zipnn/zipnn/README.md

 Note that the above methods can work not just for vLLM, but for any application that uses the safetensors python library (including `sglang`).

+For additional examples of our vLLM integration, please refer to the [corresponding README.](examples/README.md)

 ## HuggingFace Integration